RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+3.0.0.4.374.36 (xx-xxx-2013):
+   - NEW: Added ECDSA key support for SSH
+   - NEW: postconf scripts.
+This allow you to modify a generated config file (for example, smb.conf) before the service using it gets started.
+   - NEW: layer7 Netfilter module on ARM devices (AC56, AC68).
+          Note: traffic accounting must be manually enabled on these devices (see the Layer7 section in the FW's README)
+   - CHANGED: Updated dropbear to 2013.62
+   - CHANGED: Improved rendering of the VPN Status page
+   - FIXED: Some VPN client username/passwords were incorrectly handled
+   - FIXED: When disabling Dual WAN, WAN unit wasn't being reset to unit 0, preventing users from editing the correct unit (Asus bug)
+   - FIXED: If you replaced the Asus generated CA with your own, the exported ovpn file would contain your CA with the Asus-signed client cert/key.
+            Now, we only insert the client cert/key if it was signed by the current CA.
+   - FIXED: MSS clamping for clients connecting to the PPTPD server (Asus bug)

 3.0.0.4.374.35_4 (30-Nov-2013):
    - CHANGED: Added a VPN mode selector on the VPN Server Details page.
    - FIXED: JS error on the VPN Server Details page related to PPTP